Electronic Signature Legitimacy for Assignment of Intellectual Property in United States

 How does airSlate SignNow ensure the security of electronic signatures?

-airSlate SignNow employs advanced encryption and security measures to protect electronic signatures.
-This level of security ensures the electronic signature legitimacy for assignment of intellectual property in the United States, providing users with peace of mind that their documents and agreements are safe from unauthorized access.
+airSlate SignNow employs advanced encryption and authentication methods to ensure the security of electronic signatures.
+This guarantees that the electronic signature legitimacy for assignment of intellectual property in the United States is upheld, protecting both the signers and the integrity of the documents.

 -